Surface-tension-driven evolution of a viscoplastic liquid coating the interior of a cylindrical tube: Model Formulation

 When solving the systems \eqref{psidefn}-\eqref{LWsideBCs2} or \eqref{TFkappagrad}-\eqref{TFsideBCs} numerically, we use the method proposed by \citet{jalaal_thesis_2016}.
 The evolution equations are regularised by redefining $Y\equiv\max(Y_{min},\mathcal{Y})$ and $\Psi\equiv\min(\Psi_{max},\psi)$, where $Y_{min},1-\Psi_{max}\ll1$.
-We choose $Y_{min}=1-\Psi_{max}=10^{-6}$ after confirming this is small enough that the precise value does not affect the results.
+We choose $Y_{min}=1-\Psi_{max}=10^{-6}$ after confirming this is small enough that the results are not sensitive to the precise value of $Y_{min}$.
+For example, for the simulation presented in figure 6 below, the absolute errors in $\max_zH(z,t=120)$ and $t_p$ (the time to form a plug) are bounded above by $800Y_{min}^2$ and $40000Y_{min}^2$, respectively, for all $10^{-6}\leq Y_{min}\leq10^{-3}$, which we find to be typical of convergence rates in simulations.
 Where $Y=Y_{min}$ or $\Psi=\Psi_{max}$, there is a very weak regularisation-induced-flow, but since $Y_{min}$ is chosen small enough for this flow to be negligible, we treat these regions as unyielded, treating $Y=Y_{min}$ or $\Psi=\Psi_{max}$ as equivalent to $Y=0$ or $\Psi=1$.
-The regularised equations are solved using the method of lines: the spatial derivatives are approximated using second order centred finite differences and the resulting system of ODEs is solved through time using a stiff solver in \textsc{Matlab}.
+The regularised equations are solved using the method of lines: the spatial derivatives are approximated using second-order centred finite differences and the resulting system of ODEs is solved through time using a stiff solver in \textsc{Matlab}.
 We have confirmed that the number of spatial grid points used is large enough that the precise value does not affect our results.